 On May 9, 2017, after three days of pain in her lower back and abdomen, Naperville resident Sharon Bohlin, 68, decided it was time to get medical help.
 She assumed her problem was kidney-related because she’d had earlier episodes of stones and infection.

 But when Margaret Wright, APN, talked with Bohlin at the Edward-Elmhurst Walk-In Clinic in the Jewel-Osco at 2855 W. 95th St., she thought that something more serious might be going on.
 She advised Bohlin to head to the Emergency Department.

-Bohlin’s husband, Bruce, drove her to the Emergency Department on Edward Hospital’s Plainfield campus, where Ralph Hoover, MD, an emergency medicine physician, examined Bohlin.
+Bohlin’s husband, Bruce, drove her to the freestanding emergency center in Plainfield, the Plainfield Emergency Center, where Ralph Hoover, MD, an emergency medicine physician, examined Bohlin.

 "I felt a pulsating mass in her abdomen that I thought could be an abdominal aortic aneurysm," recalls Dr. Hoover.

 An aneurysm is a bulging, weak spot in the aorta.
 If it ruptures, it can lead to serious bleeding and even death.
 Dr. Hoover then did a bedside abdominal ultrasound, which confirmed an aneurysm.
 He describes it as “one of the largest I’ve ever seen.”
 He then ordered a CT scan for more detail.